-Finally, my heartfelt thanks go to Rowena Hackwood and Helen Broad for giving me the opportunity to undertake this research, and especially to all the participants who have taken part in my study.
+Finally, my heartfelt thanks go to all the participants who have taken part in my study.
 Without you, this study would not have been possible.
 For the teachers, thank you for sharing your thoughts and reflections openly and honestly.
 For the children, thank you for sharing your perspectives with me.
 As the people who constantly negotiate policy, research and practice in the classroom spaces that you occupy daily, your views matter.
 I sincerely hope that I have represented these as you intended.
 This is for you.